 Nature writing blog at https://sparksandwaves.wordpress.com

-I find inspiration in the meditative writings of Nan Shepherd’s ‘The Living Mountain’ and also in the work of the anthropologist Tim Ingold regarding movement as an alternative means to perceive and understand landscape.
-Other writers who influence me are Alice Oswald, Barbara Hurd, Annie Dillard and Rebecca Solnit.
-I also like the poetic filmmaking of Margaret Tait.
+I have been Inspired by the meditative writings of Nan Shepherd’s ‘The Living Mountain’ and also in the work of the anthropologist Tim Ingold regarding movement as an alternative means to perceive and understand landscape.
+Other influential writers are Alice Oswald, Barbara Hurd, Annie Dillard and Rebecca Solnit.